johnttaylor/pim/projects/Examples/DataModel/README.md

 The example illustrates the following:
 - Multi-threaded application
-- Decoupling 'drivers' from the Application
+- Decoupling 'drivers' from the Application logic
 - Creating an application specific model point
   - Includes customized read-modify-write operations for a model point
 - Polled semantics for reading values sourced by the input driver